Quintessence Plastic Surgery is proud to serve Austin, West Lake Hills, Davenport, Rob Roy, Steiner Ranch, Northwest Hills, and surrounding areas.

-Don’t be two-faced!
-Just have one great face.
-Get back your youthful, rested appearance.
-A facelift, also known as a rhytidectomy, is a cosmetic procedure used to help patients look younger by surgically reducing facial sagging and wrinkles.
-The procedure involves lifting the skin and tightening the tissues below.
+A facelift, also known as a rhytidectomy, is a cosmetic procedure used to help patients look younger by reducing sagging skin and wrinkles.
+This face procedure involves lifting the skin and tightening the tissues below.
+Dr. Aisha White has performed countless facelifts in Austin and provides natural-looking results.

 The facelift procedure helps to reposition soft tissues of the face to their elevated and more youthful position.
 After a facelift, you will look refreshed, not over-tightened and unnatural.
 A facelift may be performed in conjunction with other surgical and non-surgical procedures (chemical peel, fillers, Botox, fat grafting, brow surgery, and eyelid surgery) to optimize results.